DataWithAnupamG/SQL-Server-Dashboard-with-Power-BI-Desktop/README.md

 # How to Build a SQL Server Dashboard with Power BI Desktop

 This guide walks through creating a real-time dashboard in Power BI Desktop that visualizes key metrics from your SQL Server instance.
-It's based on the original blog by Dan English, adapted and updated for modern usage and customization.

 ---